SaraviaMartin/SaraviaMartin/README.md

 - 👀 I’m interested in computer science, programming languages, and literature
 - 🌱 I’m currently learning how to be a good programmer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me saraviamartin16@hotmail.com | saraviamartin16@gmail.com
+- 📫 How to reach me: saraviamartin16@gmail.com

 <!---
 Juan-Saravia-Da-Silva/Juan-Saravia-Da-Silva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.